 The repair line will take a decision as to whether the fault is a repair, a defect, or your responsibility.
-Please make sure that the information you provide to the property management office is correct.
+Please make sure that the information you provide to your Housing Officer is correct.
 Incorrect information which results in the contractor attending your home will be charged to you.